CKBDAO/ckb-dao-v2/docs/qa-and-discussion.md

  # Q&A and Discussion

  A concise summary of key questions and answers regarding DAO design, voting, and governance.
+These questions are summarizations of the discussions and feedback from the community.

  ## Voting User Experience